1979 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way to Know Your 1979 Susan B Anthony Dollar Value

 Determining your 1979 Susan B Anthony dollar’s true value requires identifying critical details like mint marks, rim varieties (Wide Rim vs. Narrow Rim), and proof types, which can be difficult for the untrained eye.
-Values range dramatically—from face value for common circulated coins to over $1,000 for rare Wide Rim varieties in high grades.
+Values range dramatically — from face value for common circulated coins to over $6,000 for rare Wide Rim specimens in the highest grades.

 1979 Susan B Anthony Dollar Value Guides